$391 Find Cheap Flights from Dallas to the United Arab Emirates

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Dallas to the United Arab Emirates, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Dallas to the United Arab Emirates, you should book around 3 weeks before departure, which saves you about 6% compared to booking last minute.
-For the absolute cheapest price, our data suggests you should book 13 weeks before departure.
+To get a below average price on the flight from Dallas to the United Arab Emirates, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 16 weeks before departure.

 Good to know